-As stipulated in the recent MDD amendment for the Highway 96 Site (signed August 26, 2008), the MPCA-selected remedy, for homes located within Operable Unit 4 of the Site that have been issued a well advisory due to Site-related VOCs, is provision of a new/deeper residential well in the Prairie du Chien aquifer.
+As stipulated in the recent MDD amendment for the Highway 96 Site (signed August 26, 2008), the MPCA-selected remedy, for homes located within Operable Unit 4 of the Site that have been issued a well advisory by MDH due to Site-related VOCs1, is provision of a new/deeper residential well in the Prairie du Chien aquifer.

-To date (March 2012), MDH has only issued well advisories to two locations in Operable Unit 4 due to Site-related VOCs: 12 West Shore Road and 13 West Shore Road.
+To date (January 2013), MDH has only issued well advisories to three locations in Operable Unit 4 due to Site-related VOCs1: 13 West Shore Road (August 2007), 12 West Shore Road (December 2008), and 2 Heron Lane (November 2012).